Cycling Emigrant Pass West

 Cycling Death Valley’s Emigrant Pass West, one of the most remote US Top 100 Bike Climb.

 There are not many view obstructions in Death Valley.

 View on the beginning leg of the climb.

-First segment (Wildrose Rd to junction with Emigrant Canyon Road)
+First segment (Wildrose Road to junction with Emigrant Canyon Road).

-Segment 2 of 2 (junction to the top) is 6 miles at 4.5% average grade.
+Segment two of two (junction to the top) is six miles at 4.5% average grade.